MVIG-SJTU/AlphaPose/README.md

 ## AlphaPose
-Alpha Pose is a accurate multi-person pose estimation system.
-It is the first open-sourced system that can achieve 70+ mAP (73.2 mAP) on COCO dataset and 80+ mAP (82.1 mAP) on MPII dataset
+Alpha Pose is an accurate multi-person pose estimation system.
+It is the first open-sourced system that can achieve 70+ mAP (73.2 mAP) on COCO dataset and 80+ mAP (82.1 mAP) on MPII dataset.
+To associate poses that indicates the same person across frames, we also provide an efficient online pose tracker, which called Pose Flow.
+It is also the first online pose tracker that can both satisfy 60+ mAP (66.5 mAP) and 50+ MOTA (58.3 MOTA) on PoseTrack Challenge dataset.

 ## Contents
 1. [AlphaPose](#alphapose)